operand/agency/README.md

 application is running.
 It exposes actions such as `read_file` and `shell_command` which allow other agents to interact with the host.

-This class is a good example of one with potentially dangerous actions that need to be accessed with care.
+This class is a good example of one with potentially dangerous actions that must be accessed with care.
 You'll notice that all the methods in the `Host` class have been given the access policy:

 ```python